zulip/zulip/README.md

 You're encouraged to ask questions on how to best implement or debug your changes -- the Zulip maintainers are excited to answer questions to help you stay unblocked and working efficiently.
+It's great to ask questions in comments on GitHub issues and pull requests, or [on chat.zulip.org](https://zulip.readthedocs.io/en/latest/chat-zulip-org.html).
+We'll direct longer discussions to Zulip chat, but please post a summary of what you learned from the chat, or link to the conversation, in a comment on the GitHub issue.

 We also welcome suggestions of features that you feel would be valuable or changes that you feel would make Zulip a better open